DTOcean/dtocean-data-next/README.md

 ## Installation

-The data package can be installed using the either the [Anaconda Python Distribution](https://www.anaconda.com/distribution/) `conda` package manager or using a standalone Windows installation file.
+The data package can be installed using either the [Anaconda Python Distribution](https://www.anaconda.com/distribution/) `conda` package manager or using a standalone Windows installation file.